shendurelab/LACHESIS/README.md

 In general, we've made a strong effort to make LACHESIS a well-designed and well-commented piece of code.
 If you're familiar with C++, you should be able to poke around in the source code and get an idea of what's going on.
 We recommend starting with the top-level module, `Lachesis.cc`, and working from there.

-If all else fails, and you still need help running LACHESIS, please e-mail Josh Burton at jnburton at uw.edu.
+If all else fails, and you still need help running LACHESIS, please e-mail Josh Burton at `jnburton at uw.edu`.

 ## COPYRIGHT AND DISCLAIMER

 The LACHESIS software package and all software and documentation contained with it are copyright © 2012-2013 by Josh Burton and the University of Washington.
 All rights are reserved.

 This software is supplied 'as is' without any warranty or guarantee of support.
 The University of Washington is not responsible for its use, misuse, or functionality.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability arising from, out of, or in connection with this software.

 ## ACKNOWLEDGEMENTS